Scroll Top

 Is United States?Binary variable: If the country where the startup is headquartered is within the United States of America

-These variables were selected because they provide measurable signals of startup progress and can be statistically analyzed through the methods presented in Section 2.7.
+These variables were selected because they provide measurable signals of startup progress and can be statistically analysed through the presented methods (ANOVA and binary statistics).

 Although Crunchbase is a reputable platform and is well-suited for cross-sectional performance comparisons in accelerator research, it has limitations: